- About Donor-Advised Funds

 A tax-exempt organization that works in a specific topic area.
 Some common Single-Issue Charities include universities, Jewish federations, other faith-based charities and issue-specific charities, such as those in the environmental, social justice or international relief arenas.

-Economic indicators also play an important role in charitable giving throughout the year.
-The Standard & Poor’s 500 (S&P Index) rose by 18.4 percent, or 415.78 points, in calendar year 2017.
-This growth is important to note because charitable giving scholars have found that the “strongest predictor [of individual giving] is the S&P index…a 100 point increase in the index is associated with a $1.7 billion increase in charitable deductions.”
-The U.S. economy, as measured by Gross Domestic Product, grew by 2.6 percent for 2017, up from growth of 1.5 percent in 2016 (adjusted for inflation); and the official unemployment rate fell further in 2017 to 4.1 percent, down from 4.7 percent the prior year.
+Economic indicators play an important role in charitable giving throughout the year, but they did not move in synchrony in 2018.
+The Standard & Poor’s 500 (S&P Index) fell by more than 165 points from the end of 2017 to the end of 2018.
+The total U.S. economy, as measured by real (inflation-adjusted) Gross Domestic Product, grew by 2.9 percent for calendar year 2018, up slightly from growth of 2.4 percent in 2017 (also adjusted for inflation).
+The official unemployment rate fell further in 2018 to 3.9 percent, down from 4.1 percent the prior year.
+Personal income, also adjusted for inflation, rose by 3.4 percent.

-In 2017, donor-advised funds saw continued growth in every metric, including grant dollars, contributions, charitable assets and number of donor-advised funds (Table 1).
+In 2018, donor-advised funds saw continued growth in all key metrics, including grant dollars, contributions, charitable assets and number of donor-advised funds.
+(Table 1)

-Table 2 shows an estimated total of 463,622 donor-advised fund accounts in 2017 among all charitable sponsors included in this report.
-This number compares with an approximately 80,000 private foundations for the same year.
+Table 2 shows an estimated total of 728,563 donor-advised fund accounts in 2018 among all charitable sponsors included in this report.
+This number compares with approximately 80,000 independent (non-corporate) foundations in recent years.

-While there are more than five times the number of donor-advised funds than private foundations, the charitable assets have the opposite relationship.
-There are $110.01 billion in donor-advised funds and an estimated $855.81 billion in private foundations.
+While there are approximately nine times the number of donor-advised funds as private foundations, the charitable assets have the opposite relationship.
+There are an estimated $121.42 billion in donor-advised funds and an estimated $872.65 billion in private foundations.

-Grants from donor-advised funds to qualified charities totaled $19.08 billion in 2017, equating to roughly 40 percent of the estimated $49.5 billion granted by independent foundations to charities.
+Grants from donor-advised funds to qualified charities totaled $23.42 billion in 2018, equating to just over 43 percent of the estimated $54.03 billion granted by independent foundations to charities.

-Grants from donor-advised funds to charitable organizations reached a new high at $19.08 billion.
-This is a 19.9 percent increase from a revised 2016 total of $15.91 billion.
-The compound annual growth rate from 2012 to 2016 was 16.9 percent.
+Grants from donor-advised funds to charitable organizations reached a new high at $23.42 billion.
+This is an 18.9 percent increase from a revised 2017 total of $19.70 billion.
+The compound annual growth rate for grants from 2014 to 2018 was 17.4 percent.

-Charitable assets under management in all donor-advised funds totaled $110.01 billion in 2017, an all-time high and a 27.3 percent increase from the revised total of $86.45 billion in 2016.
-The growth can logically be attributed to the 16.5 percent in contributions and investment gains at some donor-advised fund charitable sponsors.
-The compound annual growth rate for charitable assets from 2012 through 2016 was 17.9 percent.
+Charitable assets under management in all donor-advised funds totaled $121.42 billion in 2018, an all-time high and an 8.3 percent increase from the revised 2017 total of $112.10 billion.
+The growth can logically be attributed to the 20.1 percent increase in contributions, as well as investment gains through June 2018, especially at donor-advised fund charitable sponsors that have a June 30 fiscal year-end.
+The compound annual growth rate for charitable assets from 2014 through 2018 was 14.7 percent.

 Aggregate grant payout rates from donor-advised funds annually exceed 20 percent for every year on record.
-The payout rate for 2017 was 22.1 percent.
-This is above the payout rate of 20.6 percent for 2016.
+The payout rate for 2018 was 20.9 percent.
+This is less than the payout rate of 22.8 percent for 2017.

-The average size of an individual donor-advised fund is estimated to be $237,280 in 2017.
-This is a 20.5 percent decrease compared with the revised estimate for 2016 average account size of $298,628.
-As previously noted, there was growth in the number of individual donor-advised funds with less than $5,000.
+The average size of an individual donor-advised fund account is estimated to be $166,653 in 2018.
+This is a 30.2 percent decrease compared with the revised estimate for the 2017 average account size of $238,857.
+The emergence of workplace giving donor-advised fund accounts and sponsoring organizations that have no or low contribution minimums will continue to drive down the average donor-advised fund size.

 The first donor-advised funds were opened in the mid-1930s and housed at Community Foundations and Jewish Federations.
 National donor-advised fund programs emerged in the 1990s.

-National Charities’ donor-advised fund accounts outnumber the other two types of charitable sponsors combined.
-They distribute more grant dollars and have higher aggregate charitable asset values.
-The average donor-advised fund size at Community Foundations is higher than at the other two types of charitable sponsors.
+The number of donor-advised fund accounts at National Charities exceeds the other two types of charitable sponsors combined.
+National Charities distribute more grant dollars and have higher aggregate charitable asset values.
+The average donor-advised fund asset size at Community Foundations is higher than at the other two types of charitable sponsors.
 Single-Issue Charity sponsors have the highest grant payout rate of the charitable sponsors analyzed in this study.

 Number of Donor-Advised Funds